The decision to have weight-loss surgery can be difficult, so here is a brief summary of each step in the process.

 If you qualify for surgery and elect to proceed, you'll meet with a surgeon to further discuss the procedure.

-You'll meet with our bariatric nutritionist to discuss the importance of good nutrition before and after your surgery.
-Our program requires three visits with the nutritionist.
-Your insurance may require more and may have specific criteria that must be covered in these visits.
+You will meet with our bariatric nutritionist to discuss the importance of good nutrition before and after your surgery.
+Our program requires you to attend group classes and individual visits.

 Pre-operative evaluations with our clinical psychologist are required and there may be certain conditions you must satisfy before you are approved for surgery.
 The psychologist will tell you what these conditions are and what the desired action is.
 They will see you back for follow up near the end of your preparation.